 Samaritan Ministries International

 This section explains how the shareable amount of a member’s medical expenses will be determined.
 There is no calendar year or lifetime limit on the number of conditions or the total dollar amount of different needs that may be shared.
-Itemized bills for the incident you want shared must be submitted within one year of treatment.
+Itemized bills you want shared must be submitted within one year of treatment.
 Bills submitted more than a year after treatment will not ordinarily be shared.